spacebanana420/tanuki/doc/recorder.md

 x264rgb is x264 but uses the RGB color format, producing color that is faithful to your game's original image.

 QSV encodes in H.264, just like x264, but it's a hardware encoder for Intel GPUs.
 Encoding speed is extremely fast compared to CPU-based encoders, although it doesn't support RGB or lossless encoding.

+Tanuki offers the H.265 variant of QSV.
+This encoder is the QuickSync implementation for H.265, rather than H.264.
+Compression efficiency is higher, although encoding speed is a bit slower and decoding speed is much slower.
+It's not ideal for heavy video editing.
+Unlike H.264 QSV, this variant supports RGB and a few other color formats.

 Utvideo is a lossless intraframe codec.
 Encoding speed is somewhere around x264 ultrafast.
 Utvideo is much faster to decode (good for video editing), although it produces **significantly** large files.